 So why just focus on Master data profiles and traditional MDM?
 And why just accept an incremental benefit of hosted MDM in the Cloud when you can give your business the full power of the Cloud.

 Cloud is an opportunity to manage all data at scale.
 Why not have the ability to handle that pesky Big Data (maybe you’ve heard of it?) transactions and interactions, and seamlessly have both a comprehensive data management platform for all data sources, types, at any scale.
 And have both analytics and operational execution in the same suite of applications!
 Impossible at any price?
 Actually you can have it all for less than the cost of traditional on-premises MDM.

 You've heard of the “mythical man month” or “you can only squeeze so much juice out of an orange”.
 Legacy systems that have fixed data models, stored in 30+ year old relational database technology, cannot deliver business agility, no matter how much money you throw at it, or if you place it into a hosted cloud environment.

 You end up reducing cost but you also reduce your opportunity to be agile.
 Only a modern cloud platform using new capabilities like a hybrid schema-less NoSQL store with graph technology (read about the benefits of graph in Forrester's report MDM at the Crossroad - to graph or not to graph) that has limitless flexibility can truly change the game.
 Configurable to meet your business needs in minutes.

 THE VERDICT?
 5+5 SHOULD BE > 10

 Collectively the time-to-value of a cloud-based solution is what is needed to stay competitive.
-Those that stay on premise are tempting fate.
+Those that stay on-premises are tempting fate.
 Cost savings aside, those who want to avoid going down the path of businesses like Kodak, Blockbuster and others need to embrace cloud for modern data management at any cost.
 It will literally save your business.